Rhode Island Statute of Limitations

 Wrongful Death

-A wrongful death action must be filed within three years of the date of death.
+A wrongful death action must be filed within three years of the date of death or within three years from the time the wrongful act should have been reasonably discovered.

 Personal Injury Actions